+<Supplement>

-- The R&D system and its division of roles are appropriate for achieving the goals. - The R&D principal investigator demonstrate leadership and management to achieve the goals, including fostering researchers with unique ideas and conceptual skills in the relevant field. - There is a system in place to fully utilize intellectual property rights, research data, other intellectual property rights, and research and development results such as research data. - <Supplement> - (1) For details on areas and grand challenges, please refer to "Chapter 6: Areas and Grand Challenges Targeted for Application."
-It also describes the selection and management policies for each PO. - (2) Whether there is an "unreasonable duplication" or "excessive concentration" of R&D costs will also be a factor in the selection.
+- (1) For details on areas and grand challenges, please refer to "Chapter 6: Areas and Grand Challenges Targeted for Application."
+It also describes the selection and management policies for each PO. - (2) Whether there is an "unreasonable duplication" or "excessive concentration" of research costs will also be a factor in the selection.
 For more information, please refer to "4.2 Measures against unreasonable duplication and excessive concentration."
 Chapter 3 Proceeding with research after selection